XAP-Software/XAP-Software.github.io/_posts/2022-05-06-Setting-up-replication.md

 author: Konstantin Loshkarev
 ---

-If you have a need to use new CAP technologies, and the database contains a lot of data, then you will need to replicate to SAP HANA Cloud.
-In this article, we will look at the complete setup using PostgreSQL without SSL as an example.
+If you need to use new CAP technologies and your database contains a lot of data then you have to replicate your date to SAP HANA Cloud.
+In this article we will look at the complete setup using PostgreSQL without SSL as an example.

 ## Database preconfiguration